"

 Introduction to Learning Theory

-Gagne’s Nine Events of Instruction is an instructional design model that directly correlates with his learning theory, “Conditions of Learning.”
-Gagne suggested that not all learning is equal and that each distinct learning domain should be presented and assessed differently.
-Therefore, as an instructional designer, one of the first tasks is to determine which learning domain applies to the content.
-Beyond his assertion that not all learning is equal, Gagne also theorized an effective learning process consisting of nine separate and distinct steps or events.
-Each event corresponds to an internal cognitive process that Gagne identified as necessary for effective learning to occur.
+Gagne’s Nine Events of Instruction is an instructional design model that connects directly with his learning theory, “Conditions of Learning.”
+Gagne suggested that not all learning is equal and that each learning domain should be presented and assessed differently.
+Therefore, as an instructional designer, one of the first tasks is determining which learning domain applies to the content.
+Gagne also theorized an effective learning process consisting of nine distinct steps.
+Each step corresponds to a process in the brain that Gagne identified as necessary for effective learning to occur.
 These nine events are: gaining attention, informing the learner of the objective, stimulating recall of prior learning, presenting the stimulus, providing learner guidance, eliciting performance, providing feedback, assessing performance, and enhancing retrieval and transfer.
 These events build naturally upon each other and improve the communication supporting the learning process.
-The first three events constitute a preparatory stage.
-In the next five events, the learner acquires and practices the new knowledge or skill.
-The last step ensures further application of skills and concepts in new and different situations and opportunities, such as periodic reviews to practice recall.
-This should help students retain and use what they have learned in the future.
-This natural sequence provides a framework from which educators can organize information that allows for effective and efficient learning.
+This sequence provides a framework from which educators can organize information that allows for effective and efficient learning.

 The impact Robert Gagne had on the field of instructional design is substantial.
-For example, from his initial work we can trace the evolution of the domains of learning from the Conditions of Learning through other theories such as Merrill’s Component Display Theory (1994), to Smith and Ragan’s Instructional Design Theory (1992), to van Merrienboer’s complex cognitive skills in the 4C/ID model of instructional design (1997).
+For example, we can trace the evolution of the domains of learning from the Conditions of Learning through other theories such as Merrill’s Component Display Theory (1994), to Smith and Ragan’s Instructional Design Theory (1992), to van Merrienboer’s complex cognitive skills in the 4C/ID model of instructional design (1997).
 Beyond that, Gagne’s Nine Events of Instruction also paved the way for a systematic process for designing instruction.
 For the first time, those designing instruction had a blueprint to follow.
-Almost 60 years later, Gagne’s work still serves as the basic framework all instructional designers who use systematic processes follow.
+Almost 60 years later, Gagne’s work still serves as the basic framework all instructional designers.

 Origins of the Learning Theory

 As the United States entered World War II, it faced an enormous problem: How would it train so many troops?
-The numbers are staggering.
 The military trained over 16 million soldiers.
-In addition, the technology of the war had changed drastically from World War I, and troops needed training on all the skills necessary to complete their tasks.
-They did not have the luxury of time; training needed to be done quickly, effectively, and efficiently.
+The technology of the war had changed drastically from World War I, and troops needed training on all the skills necessary to operate.
+Training needed to be done quickly, effectively, and efficiently.

-After the war ended, cognitive psychologists, many of whom had served in World War II themselves, began studying how to apply the training lessons from the war to other instructional settings to help people learn better.
+After the war ended, cognitive psychologists, many of whom had served in World War II, began studying how to apply the training lessons from the war to other instructional settings to help people learn better.
 Combining the work of those researchers, the systematic instructional design process was born.

 Fundamental Tenets

-An explanation of this theory can be found in the video below.
+An explanation of the conditions of learning can be found in the video below.

 As stated above, each of the nine events corresponds to an internal cognitive process that Gagne identified as necessary for effective learning to take place.
 These events are listed in the table below.